Here’s what you’ll learn from Unilever’s strategy study:

 For example, take something as simple as tea - a globally consumed product.
 The British like their tea hot and with milk; Americans prefer it iced; Middle Easterners drop the milk and add sugar.

-Therefore, Unilever cannot keep their product groups fixed or stringent and must recognize where they can churn out the most profits.
+Therefore, Unilever cannot keep its product groups fixed or stringent and must recognize where it can churn out the most profits.